 The Philippines Travel Guide

-An archipelago situated in South-East Asia, The Philippines has been the hottest destinations for tourists and travelers alike in the past few years as most discover the gem it has to offer to its visitors.
-Boasting with over seven thousand islands and impeccable flora and fauna, the number of things to do in The Philippines is indeed rich and worth the visit.
+An archipelago situated in South-East Asia, The Philippines has been the hottest destinations for tourists and travelers alike in the past few years as most discover its enchanting gem that has successfully impressed a lot of its local and foreign visitors.
+Boasting with over seven thousand islands and impeccable flora and fauna, the number of things to do in The Philippines is indeed countless and absolutely worth a try.

-With the country’s vast influence from neighboring country and its more than three decades of Spanish influence, you’ll certainly see the mixture of cultures and the Filipinos unique rendition of each one that wraps around the local’s daily lives.
-For instance, Catholic religion plays a big part in every Filipino’s daily since the Spaniards introduced the religion.
+With the country’s vast influence from its neighboring countries and its more than three decades of Spanish influence, you’ll evidently see the pot-luck of cultures and the Filipinos unique rendition of each one that wraps around the local’s daily lives.
+For instance, Catholic religion plays a big part in every Filipino’s daily lives since the Spaniards introduced the religion.
 You’ll also see tons of buildings with European inspired facades which will baffle you to see how different the Philippines is from the rest of South East Asia.

 - The Philippines flora and fauna is phenomenal as the island is blessed with beautiful rainforests and extensive coastlines which serve as home to a diverse range of animals.